Skip to main content

 Proclamation of NSW Government regulations, Sydney Morning Herald, 2 February 1919

-<p>Influenza quarantine camp setup at Wallangarra, Queensland, 1919</p>
+<p>Influenza quarantine camp at Wallangarra, Queensland, 1919</p>

 John Oxley Library, State Library of Queensland 67478

-<p>Influenza quarantine camp setup at Wallangarra, Queensland, 1919</p>
+<p>Influenza quarantine camp at Wallangarra, Queensland, 1919</p>

-How bad was Spanish flu in Australia?
+How bad was flu in Australia in 1919?

-By the end of 1919 the pandemic was over.
 Probably between a quarter and a third of Australians caught the flu.
-Nearly 15,000 died.
+Up to 15,000 people died.
 In Sydney alone 3,500 died.
 Many more men died than women, especially among young adults.

 Read a longer version of this Defining Moment on the National Museum of Australia’s website.